pythonInRelay/debian-10.1-dell-xps-9560/README.md

 You'll probably have the Broadcom WiFi card, in which case I can't help you with how to get that working (if it doesn't already) but I'm sure a simple Google search for "Broadcom WiFi Debian" wil be enough to solve that.

-If you have the Intel AC 9260 like me though, just download the drivers from [here](https://www.intel.com/content/www/us/en/support/articles/000005511/network-and-io/wireless-networking.html) read the included readme.md and copy the file to the correct directory and then also follow a few more steps to have the Wi-Fi work automatically at boot (Big thanks to 'dperezvi' for this info).
+If you have the Intel AC 9260 like me though, just download the drivers from [here](https://www.intel.com/content/www/us/en/support/articles/000005511/network-and-io/wireless-networking.html), load them onto a USB to transfer to your laptop, read the included readme.md and copy the file to the correct directory and then also follow a few more steps below to have the Wi-Fi work automatically at boot (Big thanks to 'dperezvi' for this info).

 Install the following packages with apt install:
 * ```firmware-iwlwifi```